RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "How does RedisInsight compare with the open source redis-rdb-tools?" %}}
-We open sourced redis-rdb-tools in 2012 as a way to analyze the RDB file, and will continue to support the open source version.
+We open sourced redis-rdb-tools in 2012 as a way to analyze the RDB file, and we continue to support the open source version.
 The open source version is meant to be a library and command line utility.
 It is a fundamental building block for RedisInsight.
 RedisInsight is free to use but is closed source.
 {{% /expand %}}

 {{% expand "What versions of Redis does RedisInsight support?" %}}
 Currently, RedisInsight supports single node redis instances.
 Redis Cluster support is experimental, but not all features work.
-If you wish to use RedisInsight for Redis Cluster, send us an email at redisinsight@redislabs.com and we can try to accommodate your use case.
+If you want to use RedisInsight for Redis Cluster, send us an email at redisinsight@redislabs.com and we can try to accommodate your use case.
 {{% /expand %}}

 {{% expand "Do you support Redis Labs Enterprise Version?" %}}